Metairie Cemetary, New Orleans by T.M. Holder, 2007

 31 JULY 23: Like so many people today, I adored Paul Reubens and I am gobsmacked by his sudden loss.

-After years of being a fan and an early devotee of the live and mostly improv-ed Pee-Wee Herman Show each Friday latenight at the Groundlings long before his TV show, I was rather tongue-tied when I was introduced to him years later when he came to see my dear friends Eadie, Millie, and Elena (a.k.a. the lategreat Del Rubio Triplets) play the old Cinegrill at the Hollywood Roosevelt.
+After years of being a fan and an early devotee of the live and mostly improvised Pee-Wee Herman Show each Friday latenight at the Groundlings long before his TV show, I was rather tongue-tied when I was introduced to him years later when he came to see my dear friends Eadie, Millie, and Elena (a.k.a. the lategreat Del Rubio Triplets) play the old Cinegrill at the Hollywood Roosevelt.

 I actually SORTA met him years earlier when he tried to pick me up at Oil Can Harry’s—I didn’t recognize him but if I had, I might have agreed just to see his house.

-I met him briefly another time when I was brought in to audition to play Santa on his Xmas special.
+I met him briefly another time when I was brought in to audition to play Santa on his holiday special.
 I actually had my own Santa suit and a headshot back then that said TRAVIS MICHAEL HO-HO-HOLDER at the bottom but I didn’t get the part because they said I was too young and too thin—wouldn’t have that problem today, fersure.

-Still, although my in-person encounters with Paul were brief, he was a gracious Facebook friend and a dedicated Xmas card guy.
+Still, although my in-person encounters with Paul were brief, he was a gracious Facebook friend and a dedicated Crissmiss card guy.
+And hey, if you doubt my obsession, let me say I'll bet not many other people have a permanent tattoo of Paul dancing the frug on their left ankle, which I think disturbed him more than tickled him.

 My heart hurts for my dear pals and his Playhouse/Groundlings buddies George McGrath, Lynne Stewart, and Suzanne Kent, not to mention my cousin Tom Nybo’s son Tommy and his six-year-old son Christian, both of whom are rabid Pee-Wee fans, an adoration I must note spans two more generations.